Skip to content

 if session.get('typeResponse') is None:

-# The response type has not yet been set—it will be JSON
+# the session type has not yet been set - it will be jSON

 type_response = 'json'